psiphp/content-type/docs/introduction.rst

     cmf_content_type:
         types:
-            news_list:
+            Acme\Bundle\NewsPage:
                 fields:
                     title:
-                        type: string
+                        type: Symfony\Cmf\Component\ContentType\Field\Text
-                        required: true
-                    list:
+                    news:
-                        type: children_collection
+                        type: Symfony\Cmf\Component\ContentType\Field\ResourceList
-                        defaults:
-                            parent_path: /news
-                            limit: 5
-                object: AppBundle\Entity\NewsList
+                        options:
+                            glob: "/cms/content/news/**/*"
+                        view_options:
+                            page_size: 10
-                driver: doctrine/orm
+                driver: doctrine/phpcr

-Above we defined ``$title`` as a simple scalar ``string``, but ``$list`` is of the type ``children_collection`` - this is a composite type which contains multiple scalar fields of its own (it is infact another content type defined elsewhere, we will discuss this later).
+Above we defined ``title`` as a text field, but ``news`` is of the a "resource list" what this IS is not important here, what is important is that it is a  composite type which contains multiple scalar fields of its own.

-We then declared that we are mapping to an object of class ``AppBundle\Entity\NewsList`` and that we will be using the Doctrine ORM as a storage layer.
+The ``Acme\Bundle\NewsPage`` will have need to be created and contain the properties `$title` and `$field`.

+Defining our content type above allows:

+- The storage mapping (e.g. for Doctrine PHPCR in this example) will be automatically registered.
+- The form type to be generated.
+- The content to be transformed into a "view" object for rendering on the frontend.

 Form Rendering
 ~~~~~~~~~~~~~~